-Located below the mission specific information is a chat window.
+Located below the mission specific information in each screen is a chat window.
 Type into the chat window and hit the ENTER key to send messages.
-All incoming messages from your teammates will appear in this window, preceded by their name.
+All incoming messages from the other players will appear in this window, preceded by their name.
 Located at the bottom right of the Operations screen is the SWAT eagle surrounded by three option tabs; Operations, Call Up, and Main.
 Pass your cursor over the SWAT eagle and the tabs to highlight.
 Click on the highlighted SWAT eagle or a highlighted tab to select.
 Clicking on the SWAT eagle brings up the Options Menu.
 Clicking on the Call Up tab accesses the Call Up screen.
 Clicking on the Main tab takes you back to SWAT3's Main Menu.

-The chat window and the SWAT eagle and associated options are persistent between Ops, Map and Gear.

-Note that the host is responsible for setting global game play features, including assigning team position, camo type, game type, entry point, initial tactical mode and possible options such as number of suspects or hostages per mission.
+The chat window and the SWAT eagle and associated options are persistent between Ops, Mission, Gear, and Chat.
+Note that the host is responsible for setting global game play features, including assigning team positions, camo type, game type, entry point, initial tactical mode and possible options such as number of suspects or hostages per mission.
 However, this is not to say that the client-side players don't have a say in the matter.
 After all, that's what the chat window is for... express yourself.
+Ops Screen